NeloyNSU/Assembly-Language-EMU-8086/README.md

 5. Copy the elements of an array to another array with reverse order using loop.
 6. Input a string and print in the next line
 7. Input two numbers(sum must be equal or less than 9) from the user and show their summation
-8. check whether a number is prime or not
+8. Check whether a number is prime or not
+9. Check whether two number is equal or not